Gadisa21/Task-4-Todo/README.md

 # Todo List App

-This is a simple Todo List application built using React and TypeScript and Bootstrap.
+This is a simple Todo List application built using React , TypeScript and Bootstrap.
 The app allows users to add, delete, and edit tasks.

 ## Features